 Why is the law of diminishing marginal utility important?

 Knowing the marginal utility allows companies to be aware of customers’ satisfaction or happiness with a certain product.
-This is because the level of fulfillment shapes the future purchasing decisions of consumers.
+This is because the level of fulfillment shapes consumers’ future purchasing decisions.
 If the measure indicates a high level of satisfaction and product success among buyers, it means that people will continue buying from a brand.
 That’s why a company can consider making deals with more suppliers and reaching new locales.

-A business owner should always remember the law of diminishing marginal utility.
-According to the law, the utility of a product decreases with every consumption of an additional unit of a product.
-Because of this, you can also see that consumers are ready to pay less for an extra unit.
-With every additional consumption, they become less satisfied.
+A business owner should never forget the law of diminishing marginal utility.
+According to this law, the utility of a product decreases with every consumption of a product’s additional unit.
+Because of this, you can also see that customers are ready to pay less for each extra unit, which means that they become less satisfied with every additional consumption.

-The marginal utility is leveraged in a progressive taxation system.
-Companies use it to analyze customer behavior and identify market trends, decide on the prices of products and innovations.
+Marginal utility is leveraged in progressive taxation systems.
+Companies use it to analyze customer behavior, identify market trends, and decide on product prices and innovations.

-So, now when the importance is clear, let’s walk you through the types of marginal utility.
+Now that the importance of marginal utility is evident, let’s walk you through the types of this measure.

 Types of Marginal Utility

 Consumer behavior and decisions are the two main things that influence the type of marginal utility you obtain as a result.
-So, now let’s review each type in more detail and how customer happiness affects it.
+Let’s review each type in more detail to see how customer happiness affects it.

 - Negative marginal utility.
-This indicates that if a customer consumes too much of a product, an extra portion might even harm his health.
-Say, if a person ate two slices of an apple pie, after the third one, he can feel sick.
+This indicates that if a customer consumes too much of a product, an extra portion might even harm their health.
+Say, if a person ate two slices of an apple pie, they could feel sick after the third one.

 Time to move to the calculations.